Find answers here to frequently asked questions regarding admission to Boston Conservatory at Berklee.

 Scholarships are primarily merit- or talent-based, with your financial need considered.
 We offer a limited number of need-based grants.
 We do not offer academic scholarships.

 Do you have graduate assistantships?

-A limited number of assistantships are available to accepted, enrolling graduate students in the music division only.
+A limited number of assistantships are available to accepted, enrolling graduate students in the Music Division only.
 Graduate music assistantships are only available in music history (not theory).
 Students are assigned two to four undergraduate labs per semester.
-Pay is approximately $10/hour allowing students to earn up to $1,000-2,000 per semester.
+Pay is approximately $10/hour, allowing students to earn up to $1,000 to 2,000 per semester.
 These assistantships do not reduce tuition or waive fees.
 They are on-campus employment offered at orientation based on your performance in placement exams.
-For more information, please contact Jonathan Bailey Holland, Chair of Composition, Music History, and Music Theory.
+For more information, please contact Jonathan Bailey Holland, chair of composition, music history, and music theory.